TauqeerSaleem/Sepahi/README.md

 # Sepahi
-Sepahi (read C-py) is a C++ with pythonic syntax, made for helping learners to move from python to C++.
+Sepahi (read C-py) is a front-end for C++ with pythonic syntax.
+The main idea of Sepahi is to help students move from python to C++ withot getting bogged down in the syntax of C++ and rather focus on the fundamentals of C++.
+Sepahi simplifies the syntax of C++ by allowing you to:

+1. Write structured code without semicolons (;)
+2. Use indentation instead of {} braces
+3. Skip boilerplate like #include or int main()
+4. Use Python-style control structures (if, for, else) without parentheses
+5. Use a built-in range() function just like Python!

+## A sample code in Sepahi
+'''
+include <vector>

+main()
+    for auto i : range(0, 10)
+        if i % 2 == 0
+            cout << "even: " << i << endl
+        else
+            cout << "odd : " << i << endl
+    cout << "Done!" << endl
+'''

+## How to use?
+Using CLI
+'''
+./sepahi sample.cpy        # Just compile
+./sepahi sample.cpy -m     # Compile & run
+./sepahi sample.cpy -d     # Save intermediate .cpp file ./sepahi sample.cpy -m -d  # Compile, run, and save .cpp
+'''
-1. Make sure sepahi.sh is executable by running chmod +x sepahi.sh
+Note: Make sure sepahi.sh is executable by running chmod +x sepahi.sh
-2. To just create the output (.out) file do: /.sepahi.sh code.cpy
-2. To create and run the output file (.out) do: /.sepahi.sh code.cpy -m
-2. To create a cpp file, create and run an output file (.out) file do: /.sepahi.sh code.cpy  -m -d

-## range()
+## Built in range() function
 Sepahi comes with range() which basically functions like its counterpart in python.
 Example usage: for const auto& x : range(10)
     cout << x << endl

-## Future additions:
+## How to use Sepahi globally?
-1. Instead of writing ./sepahi.sh [COMMAND], do sepahi [COMMAND], making it easier for the user to use the psudo-compiler.
-This is not very difficult, all we have to do is make the file executable, and then move it to bin OR add a custom folder to $PATH
+All you have to do is make the file executable, and then move it to bin.
+'''
+chmod +x sepahi.sh
+sudo mv sepahi.sh /usr/local/bin/sepahi
+'''
+Then use it from anywhere
+'sepahi my_code.cpy -m'